vrurg/raku-Cro-RPC-JSON/docs/md/Cro/RPC/JSON.md

 Now we would have to replace *"add"* string in the last JavaScript example with *"sum"*.

 The trait also accepts a number of named arguments which are going to be discussed next.
-They're called *modificators* as they modify the way the methods are treated by `Cro::RPC::JSON` core.
-It is important to remember that a method marked with a modificator is not available for JSON-RPC calls unless its name is explicitly provided.
-For example:
+They're called *modifiers* as they modify the way the methods are treated by `Cro::RPC::JSON` core.
+It is important to remember that some modifiers make a method unavailable for JSON-RPC calls:

     method helper() is json-rpc(:async) { ... }                 # Not available for JSON-RPC

-    method universal(...) is json-rpc("foo", :async) { ... }    # Available from JSON-RPC as method 'foo'
+Methods marked wit these modifiers become *ad-hoc* methods; the modifiers are correspondingly called *ad-hoc* too.
+One of the features making ad-hoc methods different from JSON-RPC exports is that they're not overridable in child classes.
+In other words, if class `Foo` inherits from `Bar` and both define a `:async` ad-hoc named `event-emitter` then both methods will be incorporated into JSON-RPC pipeline.
+This feature makes `submethod`s ideal candidates for ad-hoc implementation.

-Though it's pretty much bad idea to use a non-multi method with both name and a modificator because they might have conflicting set of arguments passed.
-A better approach would be to apply the trait to a `proto`:
+Though it's pretty much a bad idea, but if an ad-hoc method is given a name then it becomes a JSON-RPC export too.
+If for some reason a developer considers this approach then it is better be done by means of a multi-dispatch via applying the trait to method's `proto`:

     proto method universal(|) is json-rpc("foo", :async) {...}
     multi method universal(Promise:D $close) { ... }  # Take care of :async